mulingwa/Excel-Projects/README.md

-This repo contains the analysis I have undertaken using excel
+This repo contains analysis projects I have undertaken using excel